Simplified Technical English: Tools

-Limited adoption and issues
+Misapplication issues and limited adoption

-Most organizations, outside the aerospace and the military, do not use Simplified Technical English (STE) in their technical documentation, in large part because it no longer serves its original purpose.
-Modern corporations and academic organizations hire technical writers already trained to follow a simplified form of English that the layman reader can easily understand, known as Plain Language (PL).
+Most organizations, outside of aerospace and the military, do not use Simplified Technical English (STE) in their technical documentation, in large part because it no longer serves its original purpose.
+Modern corporations and academic organizations hire technical writers already trained to follow a simplified form of English that the layman reader can easily understand, known as plain language (PL).

 Popular style guides, like the Chicago Manual of Style and the Associated Press Stylebook, are an important part of modern technical writing.
 These style guides set writing standards for an eighth-grade reading level or simply require writers to emphasize clarity, brevity, and consistency.
-When properly applied, the use of PL and a style guide eliminates the need for an overlapping control to simplify documentation.
+When properly applied, the use of PL and a style guide eliminates the need for an overlapping control to simplify documentation further.
 In addition, STE is often misapplied within aerospace and military organizations, typically as a substitute for a grammar-based style guide.
 The result has led untrained writers, working within these industries, to standardize the grammatically incorrect application of STE-approved words to ensure consistency.
 The poor documentation STE often produces is well known in corporate and academic circles, whose hiring practices suggest they rely almost exclusively on college-educated technical writers instead of pure language controls.
 Studies have found that it is difficult for writers to apply STE correctly.